 Vascular disease increases steeply with age and combines with neurodegenerative pathologies (notably, Alzheimer's disease) to accelerate cognitive decline.
 Recent trials and large cohorts (SPRINT-MIND, INFINITY, FINGER, Ontario Health Registry, ADNI) implicate cardiovascular risk factors in cognitive decline.
-As cardiovascular risk is modifiable, through lifestyle and medication, there is potential to slow or delay cognitive decline by focusing on cardiovascular health.
+As cardiovascular risk is modifiable, through lifestyle and medication, there is potential to slow cognitive decline by focusing on cardiovascular health.

 The most prevalent vascular cause of cognitive impairment is cerebral small vessel disease (SVD), a group of diseases affecting the smallest blood vessels in the brain.
 SVD is seen on brain scans as white matter hyperintensities (areas of increased brightness), lacunes (fluid-filled cavities), microbleeds, and enlarged perivascular spaces (fluid-filled areas surrounding blood vessels), and can present with a variety of clinical symptoms.